 Global Project Management: Communication, Collaboration and Management Across Borders by Jean Binder (Ashgate, 2007)

-With growing remote work environment and global field in which projects are now set, this book provides key ways to facilitate the necessary collaboration to get the job done right.
+With the growing remote work environment and global field in which projects are now set, this book provides key ways to facilitate the necessary collaboration to get the job done right.

 Assembling a Collaborative Project Team: Practical tools including Multidisciplinary Schedules of Services by Dale Sinclair(RIBA Publishing, 2014)